SteamDeckHomebrew/decky-loader/README.md

 ### Getting Started

-1. Clone the repository using the latest commit to main before staring your PR.
+1. Clone the repository using the latest commit to main before starting your PR.
 2. In your clone of the repository run these commands:
    1. ``pnpm i``
    2. ``pnpm run build``